Nonprofits I Support

 1% for the Planet

-1% for the Planet has not only inspired me to use business for good, but also to be a good person.
-They are a growing global movement of over one thousand companies that donate one percent of their sales to environmental organizations worldwide.
 One of my top recommendations to anyone who owns a business is to join this movement!
 It’s absolutely simple and even an absolute great business move both for yourself and the earth.

-Watch a video on them!
+Watch a video on 1% for the Planet!

 Falling Fruit